Kidney Cancer

 • MRI scan

 A growth on the kidney may also be found when taking images for other reasons.
 Cancer is confirmed with a biopsy.
-A sample of suspicious tissue is removed and examined in a lab.
+A sample of suspicious tissue is taken and tested in a lab.

-The exam and your test results will help find out the stage of cancer you have.
-Staging guides your treatment.
+The exam and test results help find out the stage of cancer.
 Kidney cancer is staged from 1 to 4.
 Stage 1 is a very localized cancer.
 Stage 4 is a spread to other parts of the body.

 Treatments